fahdr/asz-dbz/README.md

         - Sends all incoming traffic to the backend
         - Defines backend to route traffic to application service
         - Defines host which is the domain name it should listen to.
-        ##### This shoud be the domain name configured with route53.
-If the domain name isnot configured no traffic will pass through
+        ##### This should be the domain name configured with route53.
+If the domain name is not configured no traffic will pass through
-        ##### PRO TIP: You can use the default aws domain name (DNS Name) given to the load balancer found in AWS console if you dont have a vaild domain
+        ##### PRO TIP: You can use the default aws domain name (DNS Name) given to the load balancer found in AWS console if you dont have a valid domain

     * values.yaml - values file with default values for the installation Detailed comments are provided for each value within the values.yaml file